cardano-scaling/hydra/docs/topologies/delegated-head/index.md

 sidebar_position: 4
 ---

-# Delegated Head Network
+# Delegated Head network

-This document details the behaviour of so-called _Delegated Hydra Head Network_.
+This document outlines the behavior and structure of the so-called _Delegated Hydra Head Network_.

 ## Summary

-A _Delegated Hydra Head Network_ comprises the following type of actors:
+A _Delegated Hydra Head Network_ involves two primary types of actors:

-* _Operator_ nodes with low expected downtime, probably operated by some company or organisation with enough resources to host this service,
+* **Operator nodes**.
+These nodes are expected to have low downtime and are likely operated by companies or organizations with sufficient resources to host such services reliably.
-* _Client_ nodes, either DApp instances, or mobile/personal wallets, which might not be always online and possibly can come and go.
+* **Client nodes**.
+These can be DApp instances or mobile/personal wallets that might not always be online and can intermittently connect or disconnect.

 <p align="center">
   <img